By Maxwell Cooper•

 You'll be sent a final bill within 6 weeks of your account being closed.
 Don't cancel your Direct Debit during this time as it makes it easier for your supplier to refund any credit left on your account, or take a final payment.

 Bulb doesn't charge exit fees when you close your account, but some suppliers do.
 This usually happens when you're on a fixed-term, fixed-rate contract.
 If your contract is fixed and you need to move, ask if you can take your account to your new property to see out the end of the contract and avoid the fee.
-If you're switching to Bulb from a supplier that does charge you for leaving, Bulb will refund your exit fees.

 No. If your property has a smart meter, you may also have an IHD - a small screen that shows your usage.
 This is linked to your smart meter and won't work if you take it elsewhere.
 If your new home has a smart meter, you should have an IHD waiting for you when you move in.